 Super-obscure Earth-One Batman supporting character Batman Jones reappeared in Battle for the Cowl as a "renowned Batman and organised crime expert" in a ski-mask and Batman hoodie.
 The Earth-One version was a blond Caucasian, the New Earth version, even with the ski-mask, is visibly African-American.

-The Muses are a black Gospel chior in Hercules, in a film where all of the humans are white (of Mediterranean origin) and the gods/spirits tend to be Amazing Technicolor People.
+The Muses are a black Gospel chior in Hercules, in a film where all of the humans are white (of Mediterranean origin) and the gods/spirits tend to be from an Amazing Technicolor Population.
 Considering, though, that there's only a sea between Egypt and Greece, and there was lots of trade between the two people (they even had gods and myths in common), it's not too far-fetched.

 Films — Live-Action

 Fantastic Four: The Thing's girlfriend, Alicia Masters, was cast as a black character.
 This means the same extends to her father, the Puppet Master.